slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - 3 days a week; 3 weeks a month; 3 months free a year.
 - House + work + third place.
-- The opposite of play isn’t work, it’s depression.
 - Essencialism: the disciplined pursuit of less.
 Simplicity is the ultimate sophistication.
 Eliminating clutter makes room for your true treasures.
 The end goal is to clarify your values.
-- Own my house on 40 acres with clean water river frontage, and assets i can enjoy & be creative with (car, motorcyles, music equipment, tools etc)
+- Own my house on a few acres with clean water river frontage, and assets i can enjoy & be creative with (car, bike, music equipment, tools etc)
 - I have no plans to retire.
 It’s the perfect combination of work and play that keep you young.
+- The opposite of play isn’t work, it’s depression.
 - How to reduce your expenses without sacrificing your quality of life?
 Geoarbitrage.
 Car: max 10K.
 Job: live next to it.
-- One of the biggest mistakes that people make is that they are outcome oriented, not process oriented.
 - In life, you will often be presented with two options: the lucrative option and the lifestyle option.
+Don’t play the government’s game.

 ### How to simplify?

 <!--
-- (kk) If you are looking for something in your house, and you finally find it, when you’re done with it, don’t put it back where you found it.
-Put it back where you first looked for it.
-- (kk) Buying tools: Start by buying the absolute cheapest tools you can find.
-Upgrade the ones you use a lot.
-If you wind up using some tool for a job, buy the very best you can afford.
+- One of the biggest mistakes that people make is that they are outcome oriented, not process oriented.
 - (kk) When an object is lost, 95% of the time it is hiding within arm’s reach of where it was last seen.
 Search in all possible locations in that radius and you’ll find it.
 -->

 - Use it or loose it.
 A tool is useful when passes human level.
+Start by buying the absolute cheapest tools you can find.
+Upgrade the ones you use a lot.
+If you wind up using some tool for a job, buy the very best you can afford.
 - Remove unnecessary distractions and obligations that aren’t truly serving your end goals.
-- Your job should be a product of your lifestyle, not the other way around.
-Lifestyle before money.
-But money also.
-Spend your money on experiences and adopt a minimalist lifestyle.
-Live the life you want now and not later.
+- If you are looking for something, and you finally find it, when you’re done with it, don’t put it back where you found it but where you first looked for it.
+(Kevin Kelly)